-Where an Auxiliary Load Control Switch is installed within ESME, an electricity Supplier must comply, in addition, with the minimum functional, interface and data requirements described in Part D of this Section 5.
+Where an Auxiliary Load Control Switch is installed within ESME, an electricity Supplier must comply, in addition, with the minimum functional and interface requirements described in Part D of this Section 5.

 Where the Boost Function is installed within ESME, an electricity Supplier must comply, in addition, with the minimum functional and data requirements described in Part E of this Section 5.

+Where an Auxiliary Proportional Controller is installed within ESME, an electricity Supplier must comply, in addition, with the minimum functional and interface requirements described in Part F of this Section 5.

 Part A - Single Element Electricity Metering Equipment

 Overview